 Guppies staying at the top of the tank is not always a bad sign.
 Guppies are naturally top-dwelling fish, so they often swim near the surface while waiting for food, resting, or exploring the aquarium.
+A late-stage pregnant female taking in more air than usual is also normal — if she’s the only one at the top while the rest of the tank, including the males, swims normally, pregnancy is the more likely explanation than a water or oxygen problem.

 Quick Navigation